LukeShortCloud/rootpages/markdown/networking.md

 * mode = The bonding method to use.
     * {0|balance-rr} = Load balance using round robin.
 Every other request goes to/from a different interface.
     * {1|active-backup} = Only one interface is used.
 If it fails, then a slave device will take over.
-    * {2|balancer-xor} = Load balance requests based on the source and destinatinon MAC addresses.
+    * {2|balancer-xor} = Load balance requests based on the source and destination MAC addresses.
     * {3|broadcast} = All traffic is sent out through all of the network interfaces.
     * {4|802.3ad} = All of the network devices use the same speed and duplex configuration to follow the 802.3ad bonding standard.
 This requires that the network interfaces are also connected to a switch that supports IEEE 802.3ad Dynamic link aggregation.
 That switch must be configured to use it for it's own switch ports.
     * {5|balance-tlb} = Adaptive transmit load balancing.
 Load balance outgoing requests based on the slave usage.